syncfusion-content/xamarin-docs/Xamarin/Visual/Material-Visual.md

 documentation: ug
 ---

-Xamarin.Forms has provided material design support for the framework controls in Xamarin.Forms 3.6 version for iOS and Android platform.
+Xamarin.Forms has provided material design support for the framework controls in 3.6 version for iOS and Android platform.
 When it is enabled in the application, all the supported views will render in uniform look and feel.

 To learn about the configurations needed in the application level, please follow the detailed guidelines in this [link](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/visual/material-visual).

-To achieve this, we need to set the property “Visual” as "Material".
+To achieve this, we need to set the property ['Visual'](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.visual?view=xamarin-forms#Xamarin_Forms_VisualElement_Visual) as ['Material'](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualmarker.material?view=xamarin-forms).

 {% highlight xaml %}
 <StackLayout Spacing="50" VerticalOptions="Center" HorizontalOptions="Center">